-The majority of Salvatorian College's income is derived from the Education and Skills Funding Agency (ESFA), an agency of the Department for Education (DfE), in the form of recurrent grants, the use of which is restricted to specific purposes.
-The grants received from the ESFA during the 12-month period ended 31 August 2021, and the associated expenditure, are shown as restricted funds in the Statement of financial activities.
+The majority of Salvatorian College's income is derived from the Education and Skills Funding Agency (ESFA), an agency of the Department for Education (DfE), in the form of recurrent grants, the use of which is restricted to particular purposes.
+The grants received from the ESFA during the 12-month period ended 31 August 2022, and the associated expenditure, are shown as restricted funds in the Statement of Financial Activities.

-During the year ended 31 August 2021, Salvatorian College had net expenditure of £357,587 excluding actuarial gains on defined benefit pension schemes.
-In comparison, for the year ended 31 August 2020: net expenditure was £374,965, excluding actuarial losses on defined benefit pension schemes.
-At 31 August 2021, the academy had net current assets of £189,383 and total net assets of £6,574,967 (2020: £95,781 and £7,041,554 respectively)
+During the year ended 31 August 2022, Salvatorian College had net expenditure of £455,984, excluding actuarial gains on defined benefit pension schemes.
+In comparison, for the year ended 31 August 2021, net expenditure was £357,857, excluding actuarial losses on defined benefit pension schemes.
+At 31 August 2022, the academy had net current assets of £126,996 and total net assets of £7,688,983 (2021: £189,383 and £6,574,967 respectively).